openedx/edx-documentation/en_us/shared/exercises_tools/mult_choice_num_input.rst

 Create a Multiple Choice and Numerical Input Problem
 ********************************************************

-To create a multiple choice and numerical input problem:
+To create a multiple choice and numerical input problem, follow these steps.

 #.
 In the unit where you want to create the problem, click **Problem** under
    **Add New Component**, and then click the **Advanced** tab.